simbo1905/thinbus-srp-js/README.md

 The jar srp6a-js-XXXX.jar contains:

   - js/thinbus-srp6a-min.js The all in one Javascript client with its dependencies minified.
-Use this as a preference possible.
+Use this as a preference where possible.
   - com/bitbucket/thinbus/srp6/js/SRP6JavascriptServerSession_N1024_SHA256.class The java class which can interface with the javascript class.

-It is recommended that if you upgrade versions of the jar you *always* extract the js from the jar and place the new file in your webproject:
+It is recommended that if you upgrade versions of the jar you *always* extract the js from the jar and place the javascript in your webproject:

 ```sh
 jar vxf srp6a-js-XXXX.jar js/thinbus-srp6a-min.js
 ```

+There will be no support for running old js files against newer java files.

-Other source files in the jar which show the original copyright of the libraries and the un-minified-algorithm:
+Other source files in the jar which show the original copyright of the libraries and the un-minified client session:

   - js/biginteger.js BigInteger math package.
   - js/isaac.js A random number generator only used if the browser does not have window.crypto secure random number generator.